husaindevelop/ai_img/README.md

 ## Prerequisites
-Before running the project, please create ai_images database and images table by running the following sql queries in your database client for proper functioning of the application:
+Before running the project, please create `images` table under `ai_images` database by running the following sql queries in your database client for proper functioning of the application:

     CREATE DATABASE IF NOT EXISTS ai_images;